White Sox vs. Angels Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox's Michael Kopech (3-4) will make his 11th start of the season.
+- The White Sox will send Lucas Giolito (3-4) to the mound for his 12th start this season.

+- He has earned a quality start six times in 11 starts this season.

+- In 11 starts this season, Giolito has lasted five or more innings nine times, with an average of 5.7 innings per appearance.

 |Opponent